Case Study: Removable Insulation at UVM

 How the University of Vermont Saved 6,500 MMBTUs per year with Removable Blanket Insulation

-In the spring of 2012, the University of Vermont (UVM) was referred by its distribution partner and steam specialist (Power & Process, Inc.) to insulation specialists Thermaxx LLC to help reduce energy inefficiencies by installing removable, re-usable insulation jackets on their steam equipment.
+In the spring of 2012, the University of Vermont (UVM) was referred to Thermaxx by its distribution partner and steam specialist (Power & Process, Inc.) to help reduce energy inefficiencies by installing removable, re-usable insulation jackets on their steam equipment.

 The project initially began in The Simpson Hall mechanical room, which had some common opportunities for improvement in regards to insulation best practices.
 Straight pipes had been insulated during construction in the 1950s, but many pieces of insulation had since been removed and damaged as a result of regular maintenance activities.
 Valves, steam trap stations, and other components that require routine inspection or maintenance were uninsulated.
 Ambient temperatures in the room approached 100°F, and UVM was concerned not only with heat loss and energy inefficiency but also with the uncomfortable work environment.